CLEAVERS (Galium aperine)

 Cleavers is regarded as a threat to agriculture and the natural environment and is highly competitive, smothering other vegetation.

-Plants seed several times a year and survive for up to 3 years in the soil.
-Cleavers dies down over summer but re-emerges in Spring, quickly sending up stems which grow to around 2 metres.
+Cleavers seed several times a year and survive for up to 3 years in the soil.